aklivity/zilla-docs/src/how-tos/amazon-msk/production-mutual-tls.md

 ## Deploy the Public MSK Proxy

-> This initiates deployment of the Zilla Plus (Public MSK Proxy) (Mutual Trust) stack via CloudFormation.
+> This initiates deployment of the Zilla Plus (Public MSK Proxy) (Mutual TLS) stack via CloudFormation.

 Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Public MSK Proxy)` to show the manage subscription page.

 - From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`
-- Select the `Public MSK Proxy (Mutual Trust)` fulfillment option
+- Select the `Public MSK Proxy (Mutual TLS)` fulfillment option
 - Make sure you have selected the desired region selected, such as `us-east-1`
 - Click `Continue to Launch`
   - Choose the action `Launch CloudFormation`